More and more aspiring first-time buyers are relying on gifted deposits to get a mortgage, but giving cash to buy a home carries implications.

 There are a few things to keep in mind if a gifted deposit is forming part of your house-buying.
 Each mortgage lender will have their own rules over gifted deposits, but these are some of the common clauses and exclusions.

-Your lender may want whoever is gifting you the money to prove that it's a gift, and that you're under no requirement to pay it back.
+Your lender may want whoever is gifting you the money to make a written declaration that it's a gift, and that you're under no requirement to pay it back.

 If you do have to pay it back, the lender will consider it a loan and may not allow it.

 Alternatively, they might add the repayments to your monthly outgoings, which they then assess to determine whether you can afford the mortgage repayments.

 Where parents can't afford to give the cash away there could be alternatives such as acting as a guarantor to help them borrow more

 Your benefactor may also be asked on the gift deposit form whether they expect to have any equity or interest in your property, or whether they expect to have the right to live in it after purchase.